isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Learning Smart - Deepracer Arcade: Get Rolling with Machine Learning</b>
-            <br>Developers of all skill levels can get hands on with machine learning through a cloud based 3D racing simulator, fully autonomous 1/18th scale race car driven by reinforcement learning, and global racing league.
-AWS DeepRacer gives you an interesting and fun way to get started with machine learning (ML).
-Try out the DeepRacer Arcade and race against an Artificial Intelligence (AI) avatar.
-Learn how organization use DeepRacer to prepare their employees for a digital-driven world.
+            <br>Race against machine and compete in a global racing league in the AWS DeepRacer Arcade!
+The AWS DeepRacer Arcade is a car racing game that teaches you the fundamentals of machine learning, more specifically, reinforcement learning.
+During a quick tutorial, you'll learn the basic concept of reinforcement learning and how AWS DeepRacer leverages that to navigate autonomously around the track.
+Submit your time to the global leaderboard to see how you stack up.
+Learn how organizations use DeepRacer to prepare their employees for a digital-driven world.
         </td>
     </tr>
 <tr>